 The range of Georgia rockcress overlaps with project land at Harris Lake, the ranges of Price's potato-bean, Morefield's leather flower, and American hart's-tongue fern overlap with project land at Skyline WMA, and the range of white fringeless orchid overlaps with both Harris Lake and Skyline WMA.
-Generally, these species could be affected by timber harvesting, road construction, and recreation activities that disturb the soil, eliminate tree canopy, and/or facilitate the spread of non-native, invasive plants.
+Generally, these species could be affected by timber harvesting, road construction, recreation activities, and other activities that disturb the soil, eliminate tree canopy, and/or facilitate the spread of non-native, invasive plants.
 Although Alabama Power conducted surveys for white fringeless orchid at both Harris Lake and Skyline WMA and Price's potato bean at Skyline WMA, these species are difficult to detect so they could have been missed during Alabama Power's surveys, and there is additional suitable habitat that could be affected by timber harvesting.
-In addition, there is no survey data available for Georgia rockcress, Morefield's leather-flower, and American hart's-tongue fern because these species did not appear on the initial IPaC species list for the project and so they were not evaluated during relicensing studies.
-Staff's recommendation to include in the final WMP, provisions to conduct additional species-specific surveys for these plants (i.e., within their respective ranges) prior to conducting soil disturbing activities and removing land from the project boundary would help identify undocumented occurrences of these species.
-Consulting with FWS and Alabama DCNR regarding the survey results would facilitate the development of measures, for Commission review and approval, if necessary, to protect any identified occurrences of this species from project-related effects.
+In addition, there are no survey data available for Georgia rockcress, Morefield's leather-flower, and American hart's-tongue fern because these species did not appear on the initial IPaC species list for the project and so they were not evaluated during relicensing studies.
+Staff's recommendation to include in the final WMP, provisions to conduct additional habitat assessments and species-specific surveys for these plants (i.e., within their respective ranges and suitable habitats) prior to conducting soil disturbing activities and removing land from the project boundary would help identify undocumented occurrences of these species and allow an evaluation of any potential projectrelated effects.
+Consulting with FWS and Alabama DCNR regarding the survey results would facilitate the development of measures and recommend them for inclusion in the WMP, for Commission review and approval, if necessary, to protect any identified occurrences of this species from project-related effects.
 In addition, the nearest Georgia rockcress critical habitat unit on the Coosa River in Fort Toulouse State Park is over 60 miles southwest of the Harris Lake project boundary.
 Due to the distance and hydrologic setting, this population of Georgia rockcress is not directly affected by water fluctuations in the Tallapoosa River downstream from Harris Dam.
 We conclude that that relicensing the project, as proposed by Alabama Power, and with the staff recommended measures described above, is "not likely to adversely affect" the Georgia rockcress, white fringeless orchid, Price's potato-bean, Morefield's leatherflower, and American hart's-tongue fern, and would have "no effect" on Georgia rockcress critical habitat.

 The range for the little amphianthus previously included project land at Harris Lake; however, project land at both Harris Lake and Skyline WMA is currently outside this species' range.
-Little amphianthus was evaluated during Alabama Power's relicensing studies, but was not observed at the project.
+Little amphianthus was evaluated during Alabama Power's relicensing studies but was not observed at the project.
 This species has not been observed at Harris Lake since March 1995 and is assumed to be extirpated.
 We conclude that relicensing the project, as proposed by Alabama Power, and with the staff recommended measures described above, would have "no effect" on the little amphianthus.